dhiman-halder/k8sw/README.md

 ## SERVICE (WordPress with MySQL)
-### View then apply all definitions within the service folder
+### Switch to the service folder.
+View then apply all definitions within the service folder
 ```kubectl apply -f .```

 ### List the services